Chart Color Schemes

 Population growth drivers in Ballina are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Ballina's population is 18,844 as of August 2025.
-This figure shows a rise from the 2021 Census count of 18,629 people, an increase of 215 individuals (1.2%).
-The growth is estimated based on ABS data from June 2024 indicating 18,815 residents and validated new addresses totalling 145 since the Census date.
-This results in a population density of 521 persons per square kilometre.
-Ballina's growth over the past decade has been resilient, with a compound annual growth rate of 0.9%, exceeding that of its SA4 region.
-Interstate migration contributed approximately 56.8% to recent population gains.
+Ballina's population, as of August 2025, is approximately 18,844 people.
+This figure represents an increase of 215 individuals, a 1.2% rise since the 2021 Census, which reported a population of 18,629.
+The change is inferred from ABS's estimated resident population of 18,815 in June 2024 and an additional 145 validated new addresses since the Census date.
+This results in a density ratio of 521 persons per square kilometer, indicating significant space per person and potential for further development.
+Over the past decade, Ballina has shown resilient growth patterns with a compound annual growth rate of 0.9%, outperforming its SA4 region.
+Interstate migration contributed approximately 56.8% to overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 using 2022 as the base year.
-For areas not covered by this data, NSW State Government's SA2 level projections from 2022 using 2021 as the base year are employed.
-Growth rates by age group are applied to all areas for years 2032 to 2041.
-Based on projected demographic shifts, Ballina is expected to have above median population growth by 2041, with an increase of 3,337 persons and a total rise of 17.5%.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch employs NSW State Government's SA2 level projections, released in 2022 using 2021 as the base year.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Based on projected demographic shifts, regional areas across the nation, including Ballina, are expected to experience above median population growth.
+By 2041, Ballina's population is projected to increase by 3,337 persons, representing a total increase of 17.5% over the 17-year period.

 Frequently Asked Questions - Population